stemangiola/nanny/README.md

     ## 10 AMC Javelin Ford Pantera L     <tibble [18 × 3]>
     ## # … with 982 more rows

+## `combine_nest`

-## `combine_nest`, From one column build a two combination columns with nested information
+From one column build a two combination columns with nested information

 ``` r
 mtcars_tidy %>%